Avazbek712/Telegram_Bot/README.md

 # Telegram_Bot
-Telegram bot which sends file with appropriate fake information as .txt File
+Telegram bot which sends file with appropriate  information as .txt File via using Faker class